NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 The frontend does **not** guarantee:
 - that a raffle will sell enough tickets
 - that randomness returns instantly
+- that automation always runs
+- that the indexer is always available
-- that energy costs are cheap or stable
+- that energy costs are stable
 - that users will win

 It guarantees only:
 - honest representation
-- accurate data
+- automatic fallback to on-chain data
+- on-chain verification for important actions
 - no hidden behavior

 ---

 ## 11. Replaceability is a feature

-The frontend is designed to be replaceable.
+The frontend is replaceable.

 Anyone can:
-- build an alternative UI
+- build another UI
-- interact directly with the contracts
+- interact directly with contracts
-- finalize raffles without permission
+- finalize raffles manually

-This is not a limitation — it is a safety feature.
+This is intentional and protective.

 ---